NOTE : (November 2023) The Clinic is currently full for new patients until January 2024

 Only a qualified Medical Herbalist is licensed to obtain and dispense the highest strength and purest quality herbal medicines and supplements from the most reliable sources.
 Some of the very strongest herbs that are beneficial for acute health conditions are only available by prescription from a Medical Herbalist.

-Each herbal prescription legally requires an initial face-to-face consultation with a trained herbalist.
+Each herbal prescription legally requires an initial face-to-face consultation (this can also be remote, zoom etc..) with a trained herbalist.